freva-org/metadata-crawler/docs/source/chapter1-usage/sec1-cli.rst

 Command‑line interface
 ----------------------

-The sotware installs a console entry point named ``metadata-crawler`` or ``mdc`` that exposes the high‑level subcommands:
+The software installs a console entry point named ``metadata-crawler`` or ``mdc`` that exposes the high‑level subcommands:

 * ``crawl``  – Collect metadata into a temporary catalog.